BlueBrain/atlas-annotation/README.md

 python --version
 ```

-We also recommend that you make sure that `pip` is up to date and that the
+We also recommend that you make sure that `pip` is up-to-date and that the
 packages `wheel` and `setuptools` are installed:
 ```shell
 pip install --upgrade pip wheel setuptools